d6lts/htmLawed/readme.txt

   * Highly customized filtering can be achieved by appropriately setting 'Config.' and 'Spec.'
 Refer to htmLawed documentation for more.

-5. For restricting user access to the administration of htmLawed settings, go to the 'Administer' > 'User management' section of your site.
+5. For restricting user access to the administration of htmLawed settings, go to the 'Administer' > 'User management' > 'Permissions' section of your site.
 Ideally, only the main administrator of the site should have the access.

 Notes